michaljaz/webmc/docs/README.md

 ## About

 **Web-minecraft is minecraft client written in CoffeeScript.** From web browser this client connects to node.js server and then to real minecraft server, so you can play minecraft in the browser.

-> **_IMPORTANT:_** To run this game you need to start real minecraft server (by default it is 1.16.3 offline mode java edition on ip localhost:25565).

-> By default node.js server is served at http://localhost:8080.
+By default node.js server is served at http://localhost:8080.

 ### Installation
 ```bash